blbadger/blbadger.github.io/neural-networks2.md

 ### Training memory

 This section will require some familiarity with [recurrent neural networks](https://en.wikipedia.org/wiki/Recurrent_neural_network), which will be given briefly here.
-Recurrent neural networks are a class of feedforward neural networks that are updated sequentially as time passes.
-The simplest form, a fully recurrent network, has one hidden layer that is updated at each sequential element.
+A defining characteristic of recurrent neural networks is that they are updated sequentially as time passes.
+The simplest form, a fully recurrent network, has one hidden layer that is updated at each sequential element, and each element is viewed at one time step.
 For example, a text classification network performing sentiment analysis (finding if a statement expresses positive or negative emotions) of the following sentance:

 "The dog went to the store."